ingredients icon.Ingredients

 The sirloin primal is split into two sections:

-1. Top sirloin Butt — where the steaks produced are typically best grilled.
+1. Top sirloin butt — where the steaks produced are typically best grilled.

-2. Bottom sirloin Butt — where those cuts are great for roasting and ground beef.
+2. Bottom sirloin butt — where those cuts are great for roasting and ground beef.

 In the middle of these two cuts, the Tenderloin cut can be found.

-The sirloin steak comes from the top sirloin Butt, hence why it’s sometimes anatomically known as the top sirloin steak.
+The sirloin steak comes from the top sirloin butt, hence why it’s sometimes anatomically known as the top sirloin steak.

 What is Sirloin Steak Also Known As?